jupyter4edu/jupyter-edu-book/03-notebooks-in-teaching-and-learning.md

 ### Introduction

-In chapter 4 you will learn about the many creative ways that notebooks can be used within the design of your course.
+In Chapter \@ref(catalogue) you will learn about the many creative ways that notebooks can be used within the design of your course.
 Many times notebooks can be adapted into course activities that you are already doing, and other times notebooks will give you opportunities to extend what you have done in past to increase the